Cheshire Lines Path

 How to find us

-Cheshire Lines Path runs from Plex Moss through to Maghull and is approximately 5m (8km) in length.
-It can be reached via a number roads and public footpaths between these two locations, namely Moss Lane and Wood Lane.
+Cheshire Lines Path runs from Plex Moss Lane through to Maghull Brook and is approximately 5m (8km) in length.
+It can be accessed via a number roads and public footpaths between these two locations.

 Public transport in this area is limited, contact our Park Ranger service for more information or see below for more contact options for advice on this matter.